 How to extract frames from video using Video Converter Studio

 As its name implies, Video Converter Studio is a tool for transcoding multimedia files.
-You The best of it when it’s used as a video frame rate extractor , where it is able to read almost all sorts of video and audio files.
+You can make out the best of it when it’s used as a video frame rate extractor , where it is able to read almost all sorts of video and audio files.
 Once you load a file into the software, you can capture any image from the video with a high quality.
 Instead of extracting the total number of frames from the video, this program allows you to capture each single frame you prefer.

 - Supports various video formats.

 - Keeps the frame quality the same as the original file.

 - Allows users to customize the value of the frame rate.